saikiran96515/learning-git/README.md

 # learning-git

-This repo is used to Learn how to use git from amigoscode
+This repo is used to Learn  git from amigoscode